Pork Dumplings

 Folding dumplings: Folding dumplings can be challenging, and it’s especially difficult if you’ve never seen it done before.
 Watch this video to see how it’s done, and learn about different types of folds.

 Serving suggestions: These dumplings taste even better with a side of the sauce from our Spicy Udon Noodle Vegetable Stir-Fry recipe!
-We recommend making a half batch for about 5-6 dumplings.
+We recommend making a half batch of sauce for about 5 or 6 dumplings.

 Cooking from frozen: You can heat up these dumplings straight from the freezer – no defrosting required!
-Just increase the cooking time by about 2 minutes for each step, whether steaming or pan-frying.
+Just increase the cooking time by about 3 to 4 minutes for each step, whether steaming or pan-frying.

 Want more?Sign up for our newsletter here and never miss a new recipe!